lp65082001/GraphLOGIC/README.md

 The model is training on the hardware Cpu:r5 3600 only with pytorch and pytorch_geometric framework.

 2. **Package:**
-All of the script are running on python, you can use conda to create visual environment and install it:
+All of the script are running on python, you can use conda to create visual environment in python=3.10 and install it:
 ```
 pip install -r requirements.txt
 ```